Appendix 9: Using the CQL Amalgam

 There are many other uses of the amalgam:

-• The amalgam is readily consumed by emscripten to create WASM
+• The amalgam is readily consumed by Emscripten to create WASM.

 Creating the Amalgam